 Trend 10: New Roles in IT

 As IT evolves to adopt these trends, some new positions will be required within the ranks of infrastructure and operations.
 First and foremost will be the IT cloud broker, responsible for monitoring/management of multiple cloud service providers.

 Next will be the IoT architect, tasked with understanding the potential impact of multiple IoT systems on data centers.
 This architect will also be working with business units to insure their closed loop IoT solutions are either compatible with the central IoT architecture or that common protocols and data structures are used.

 There will also be the need for an integration expert which may evolve into an integration team, responsible for insuring integration of new initiatives (e.g. cloud, edge computing, IoT, etc).

-Data center issues and IT operations will be further discussed at the Gartner IT Infrastructure, Operations & Data Center Summit 2017 in Sao Paulo, Brazil, Mumbai, India, Sydney, Australia, and at the Gartner Data Center, Infrastructure and Operations Management Summit 2017 in London and Las Vegas.
+Data center issues and IT operations will be further discussed at the Gartner Global Infrastructure & Operations Events 2017 in London, UK; and Las Vegas, NV.
 Follow news and updates from these events on Twitter using #GartnerDC.